nitin-dhevar/86-no-more-backend/README.md

 # WolfJobs Backend

 ## This is the backend repo for the WolfJobs project.
-## The link to the frontend repo is
+## Please refer to the below link for the frontend repo:
 ### https://github.com/shantanu109/WolfJobs